isugifNF/GATK-flow/README.md

 ## Example Runs

 Some example runs provided to show nextflow output.
-May need to be rerun.
+These were run using the earlier forked version `HuffordLab/Maize_WGS_Build`

 <details><summary>See example run on <b>Ceres HPC</b></summary>